Michael John O'Leary: Later life

 No longer fit for full active service, O'Leary was transferred to the Pioneer Corps and took command of a prisoner-of-war camp in Southern England.
-In 1945, he was discharged from the military as unfit for duty on medical grounds at the rank of major and found work as a building contractor, in which career he remained until his retirement in 1954.
+In 1945, he was discharged from the military as unfit for duty on medical grounds at the rank of major and found work as a building contractor in London, in which career he remained until his retirement in 1954.
+He died in London in 1961.

 Two of O'Leary's sons had also served in the military during the war, with both receiving the Distinguished Flying Cross for their actions.
 As a Victoria Cross recipient, O'Leary joined the VE day parade in 1946, but at the 1956 Centenary VC review his place was taken by an imposter travelling in a bath chair.
 With his health again declining, O'Leary moved to Limesdale Gardens in Edgware shortly before his death in 1961 at the Whittington Hospital in Islington.

 O'Leary was buried at Mill Hill Cemetery following a funeral service at the Roman Catholic Annunciation Church in Burnt Oak which was attended by an honour guard from the Irish Guards and six of his children.
 His medals were later presented to the Irish Guards, and are on display at the Regimental Headquarters.
 He is also remembered in his birthplace, the macroom-online website listing him as a prominent citizen and states that "while many might consider he was fighting with the wrong army, in the wrong war, he was nevertheless a very brave, resourceful and capable soldieer [sic] who deserved the honours bestowed upon him."